EleonorK/ESILV-S7-IPYNB-DATA-ANALYSIS/README.md

 # Python-for-data-analysis-Project

+This project is about understanding and analysing the QSAR biodegradation data set.
-Data analysis and machine learning model about biodegradation data set
+Choosing and optimizing a classifier machine learning model.

+by Paul RUNAVOT, Adele MONTOYA, Eléonor KIOULOU